Jeanne Mammen: Weimar Period

 In time Mammen was able to find work as a commercial artist, producing fashion plates, movie posters, and caricatures for satirical journals such as Simplicissimus, Ulk, and Jugend.
 In the mid-1920s she became known for her illustrations evoking the urban atmosphere of Berlin.
 Much of her artwork depicted women.
 These women subjects often included haughty socialites, fashionable middle-class shop girls, street singers, and prostitutes.
 Her drawings were often compared to those of George Grosz and Otto Dix.
 Throughout the late 1920s and early 1930s she worked mainly in pencil with watercolor washes, and in pen and ink.

 In 1921, Mammen moved into an apartment with her sister in Berlin.
 This apartment was a former photographer's studio which she lived in until her death.
-Aside from art throughout her life Mammen also was interested in science.
-She was close friends with Max Delbrück who left Europe and took some of her artwork with him and exhibited them in California.
-In addition to bringing these art works to be exhibited he also sent Mammen care packages from the United States with art supplies.
+Throughout her life, Mammen was also interested in science.
+She was close friends with Max Delbrück, who left Europe, took some of her artworks with him, and exhibited them in California.
+He also sent Mammen care packages from the United States with art supplies.

 In 1930 she had a major exhibition in the Fritz Gurlitt gallery.
 Over the next two years, at Gurlitt's suggestion, she created a series of eight lithographs illustrating Les Chansons de Bilitis, a collection of lesbian love poems by Pierre Louÿs.